abhishek-bits/system-design/README.md

 ##### Quorum

-In this consistency, we have multiple replicas (or nodes) of the database and these replicas need not be consistent with each other.
-All these replicates will be queried in parallel for a READ request.
+In this consistency, we have _multiple replicas (or nodes) of the database and these replicas need not be consistent with each other_.
+All these replicas will be queried in parallel for a READ request.

 ```mermaid
 flowchart LR